Cold Hearts: Home video

 The film has been released on VHS and DVD format.
-The DVD was released in the US on October 8, 2002 by Synapse Films in a special edition version and an aspect ratio of 1.66:1, with extras including: Original Trailer, Feature Commentary by Robert A. Masciantonio, Original Audition Tapes, Jerks, and Photo slide show.
+The DVD was released in the US on October 8, 2002 by Synapse Films in a special edition version and an aspect ratio of 1.66:1, with extras including: Original Trailer, Feature Commentary by Robert A. Masciantonio, Original Audition Tapes, a short film called 'Jerks', and Photo slide show.
 It was released on DVD in the UK on March 6, 2000 by Bigben Interactive UK, in an aspect ratio of 1.33:1 and features no special features.